 Section 504 Education Policy

-It is the intent of NCVA to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 are identified, assessed, and provided with appropriate educational services.
-NCVA will provide reasonable accommodations to students in accordance with the student’s 504 Plan developed by a team of individuals who are knowledgeable of the student, the evaluation results, and available services.
+NCVA's intent is to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 are identified, assessed, and provided with appropriate educational services.
+NCVA will provide reasonable accommodations to students in accordance with the student's 504 Plan developed by a team of individuals who are knowledgeable of the student, the evaluation results, and available services.

 Section 504 of the Rehabilitation Act of 1973/Public law 93-112 is a comprehensive law that addresses the rights of handicapped persons and applies to all agencies receiving federal financial assistance.
 Eliminating barriers to education programs and services, increasing building accessibility, and establishing equitable employment practices are thoroughly and specifically addressed in Section 504 regulations.